 Eliminating scheduling and providing this level of flexibility grants candidates a greater degree of control over their interview process, creating a better candidate experience.
 What’s more, this automated solution empowers small teams of recruiters to reach and quickly screen large candidate pools that would be otherwise unmanageable through traditional phone interviews.

 Also known as an on-demand interview, this solution provides an interview solution for recruiters that allows teams to screen candidates seven times faster than before.
 Rather than spending 30 minutes on each candidate, recruiters can screen applicants in 3-5 minutes per interview.
 This allows you to shortlist candidates quickly, improving the speed of the entire hiring process.
 That offers a major advantage as 60% of recruiters report regularly losing candidates before they are even able to schedule an interview with a candidate.
-With Qualifi, recruiters can interview hundreds of candidates in a single day with one-way interviews, increasing the candidate pipeline by up to 5 times while freeing hours out of every week.
+With Qualifi, recruiters can interview hundreds of candidates in a single day with virtual interviews, increasing the candidate pipeline by up to 5 times while freeing hours out of every week.

 How it works is that a recruiter records the interview, maintaining the human touch despite automation.
-This self-guided interview is in turn sent en-masse to likely applicants.
+This virtual interview is in turn sent en-masse to likely applicants.
 Candidates in turn respond, within an average of one day, on their own time.
 As a result, recruiters interview hundreds of candidates within minutes, improve their output and increase their screening efficiency by 80%.

 So, what should you use for self-paced interview questions?
-For one-way interview questions, it’s important to remember that the candidate will not be able to ask questions in return.
+For virtual interview questions, it’s important to remember that the candidate will not be able to ask questions in return.
 Therefore, your questions should be concise, clear, and not demanding of the traditional back and forth.
 Be clear with exactly what you’re asking.
 Avoid meandering or adding unnecessary commentary on the questions.
 Both you and the candidate will benefit from this conscious approach to on-demand interview questions.